-Advocate Senior Crown Court
+Senior Crown Court Advocate

-One of the first solicitors in the country to acquire rights of audience in the higher courts – awarded by The Law Society as “Best Advocate” upon the first ever training scheme, and the winner of the inaugural higher rights award, made by LCCSA and Kingsley Napley.
+One of the first solicitors in the Country to acquire rights of audience in the higher courts – awarded the Law Society’s “Best Advocate” prize, upon the first ever training scheme, and the winner of the inaugural higher rights award, made by LCCSA and Kingsley Napley.
 Mark practices principally in the Higher Courts – conducting trials in the Crown Court and appearing regularly in the Court of Appeal.

-Mark has a background as a welfare rights and civil liberties lawyer, cutting his teeth and learning his trade as a criminal advocate representing Yorkshire Miners in the Miners Strike in the 1980’s.
+Mark has a background as a welfare rights and civil liberties lawyer, cutting his teeth and learning his trade as a criminal advocate representing Yorkshire miners in the “Miners Strike” in the 1980’s.
 He has a wealth of experience representing animal rights and other protest groups, fearlessly defending their civil liberties and right to protest.

 He has represented clients charged with the most serious crimes, including terrorism and murder.
-He has for some years been a part-time lecturer in criminal law at
+He has for some years been a part time lecturer in criminal law at Leeds Beckett University.

-R-v-C – successfully defended client on charge of importation of heroin following his arrest at Leeds/Bradford Airport where he was found to be in possession of a suitcase containing a large quantity of heroin.
+R v C – successfully defended client on charge of importation of heroin, following his arrest at Leeds Bradford Airport, where he was found to be in possession of a suitcase containing a large quantity of heroin